 The Directors receive appropriate development on a continuing basis, to perform their roles on the Board and its committees.
-This, among other subjects, includes updates on regulatory developments, new businesses and products, accounting and finance, corporate governance, and risk management, which are provided by subject-matter experts from within and outside the Bank.
+This, among other subjects, includes updates on regulatory developments, new business and products, accounting and finance, corporate governance, and risk management, which are provided by subject-matter experts from within and outside the Bank.
+The Directors will participate in external courses, as and when needed.
 When deciding on the development to be provided, the skills required at the Board and its committees are taken into account.